 The gift of God in Christ Jesus is the key to every act of Christian giving.
 We give because he first gave to us, riches “immeasurably more than all we ask or imagine” (Eph 3:20).

 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.”
 John 3:16

-John 3:16 shows us that the Biblical concepts of “love” and “gift” are inseparable.
+John 3:16 shows us the Biblical concepts of “love” and “gift” are inseparable.
 In fact, it is impossible to understand one without the other.
 Thus, because God’s love is gifted love, our love must be expressed through giving as well.
 God’s love is a gift, but gifts call for a response of gratitude.